Kobzol/rust-ci-analysis/README.md

     $ python3 ci-analyze.py analyze-tests <commit>
     ```
     If you do not pass `<commit>`, the latest `rust-lang/rust` master merge commit will be used.
+- Analyze the duration of a specific step for a period of time or for a specific commit
+    ```console
+    $ python3 ci-analyze.py analyze-step bootstrap::test::RustAnalyzer --days 10
+    ```